Maximum Sports Conditioning Risk Plan

 Production Impact – Impact that an adverse event may have that results in a reduction in work or products that are developed.

-Financial Impact – The impact of the adverse event to the department or business
+Financial Impact – The impact of the adverse event on the department or business

 Staffing Impact – Increase or decrease in hours, regular pay, incentive pay, staffing levels, assigned areas, restrictions on vacation leave, etc.